EventStore/documentation/docs/server/v5/http-api/appending-events.md

 The expected version header represents the version of the stream you expect.

-For example if you write to a stream at version 1, then you expect it to be at version 1 next time you write.
-This can allow for optimistic locking when multiple applications are reading/writing to streams.
+For example if you append to a stream at version 1, then you expect it to be at version 1 next time you append.
+This can allow for optimistic locking when multiple applications are reading/appending to streams.

 If your expected version is not the current version you receive an HTTP status code of 400.